MohamedAtta-AI/game-hub/README.md

 5. Run `npm run dev` to start the web server.

-Special thanks to Mosh Hamedani for teaching me React and building this project: https://codewithmosh.com
+Special thanks to [Mosh Hamedani](https://codewithmosh.com ) for teaching me React and building this project